A lone gunman opens fire in a Prague university, killing 14 people and injuring 25

 Vondrasek said police believe the gunman killed his father earlier Thursday in his hometown of Hostoun, just west of Prague, and that he had also been planning to kill himself.
 He didn't elaborate.

 Later Thursday, Vondrasek said that based on a search of his home, the gunman was also suspected in the killing of another man and his 2-month-old daughter Dec.
-15, in the east of Prague.
+15, in Prague.

 The chief described the shooter as an excellent student with no criminal record, but didn't provide any other information.